Why Does My Dog Lay On Top Of Me? (15 Reasons)

 It’s in their DNA to snuggle up and soak in our warmth and cuddles.

-But here’s the kicker: even the big dogs, the ones who could double as furry bears, can channel their inner lapdog.
+Even big dogs, the ones who could double as furry bears, can channel their inner lapdog.

-Yep, they sometimes decide they want in on that lap action too!
+Sometimes decide they want in on that lap action too!

 9. Puppy Behavior